 A frequent collaborator with artists, architects, mathematicians, engineers and computer scientists, Dr. Zahler is the co-author of three computer software programs including the Artificially Intelligent Computer Performer, Score Follow and Music Matrix, as well as numerous co-authored articles.

 Zahler's writings on and about music include three articles in the New Grove Dictionary of Music and Musicians, six articles in the New Grove Dictionary of Music in the United States, a critical edition of Charles Ives' The Unanswered Question (Peer Southern Music Publishers), and numerous articles on music theory and composition, artificial intelligence and music, and computer music.
 He is listed in Who's Who in Music, Who's Who in the United States and Who's Who in the World.
-Currently, Dr. Zahler is Dean of the Talkington College of Visual and Performing Arts at Texas Tech University.
+Currently, Dr. Zahler is Dean of the Talkington College of Visual & Performing Arts at Texas Tech University.